 What is our primary use case?

-We use it for analytical and operational enterprise reference data management including management of campaign, product and financial management hierarchies.
+We use MDS for analytical and operational enterprise reference data management including management of campaign, product and financial management hierarchies.
 We currently only use batch interfaces to feed or get data from it.
 We also use it to maintain source to enterprise data mappings that are fed to ETL via a generic RDM (Reference Data Management) design.
-We have a variety of different groups of data stewards who use the tool for data management and they get automatically notified when source systems feed new data that needs to have stewardship carried out.
+We have a variety of data stewards who use the tool for data management and they get automatically notified via email with a link when new products need hierarchy assignment.

 How has it helped my organization?

 It enables data stewards to directly interact with data on a web site or Excel without building a custom solution.
 This includes data stewards getting notification emails automatically when new data is loaded including a link to the specific data that needs to be updated.
 It also has a built-in single level of approval management that is used where versions of data need to be approved prior to publishing.
 The end result is more consistent data, more consistent data and fewer data silos.

 Reference data management is integrated via using standard automated ETL processes extracting from the published database views.
 This eliminates the need for one-off, silo'd and uncontrolled data management.